5 Questions To Ask When Buying A Business #1 Best Advice

 Why are you selling?

-For downsizing expert Melissa Freasier, on of the biggest challenges is getting to the heart of the problem is the first thing you need to do.
+For downsizing expert Melissa Freasier, one of the biggest challenges is getting to the heart of the problem is the first thing you need to do.
 “Asking the right questions is something you can learn over experience, but if you’re buying a business for the first time, you can miss out on some important information.
-Understanding why someone is selling their business is definitely the best thing to know and ask.”
+Understanding why someone is selling their business is definitely the top thing to know and ask.”

 -